Hai0709/LLMCER/README.md

 )
 ```

-Replace `"proxy address"` with your proxy address if needed, and replace `"your api key"` with your actual OpenAI API key.
+Replace `"your api key"` with your actual OpenAI API key.

 ### Step 2: Update File Paths